Swift-ImmutableData/ImmutableData/README.md

 [*The ImmutableData Programming Guide*](https://github.com/Swift-ImmutableData/ImmutableData-Book) is the definitive reference for learning `ImmutableData`.

+## Support for Legacy Platforms

+`ImmutableData-Legacy` is a subset of the functionality in our original `ImmutableData` project.
+Some of the changes — like migrating from `Observable` to `Combine` when notifying components that Selector Outputs have changed — are implementation details that should not affect how product engineers build components.
+The biggest change to our *interface* — the `public` API that product engineers need — is that Selectors only accept single Dependency Selectors.
+We do not support variadic types in this version of our infra.

 ## Requirements

 The `ImmutableData` infra deploys to the following platforms: